 - Hawthorn has been used in traditional medicine to treat heart palpitations.

-- The scent of the hawthorn flower is not very pleasant.
-This is due to the chemical trimethylamine which is present in the hawthorn blossom.
+- The scent of the hawthorn flower could be more pleasant.
+This is due to the chemical trimethylamine, which is present in the hawthorn blossom.

 - In the Harry Potter series, the wand of Draco Malfoy is made from hawthorn wood.